 “would be seized, thrust into inquisitional dungeons, interrogated (occasionally under torture), and sentenced to a variety punishments, ranging from terms of penitential service to imprisonment or to “relaxation,” that is, death.
 Thus, even in its earliest phase, between 1479 and 1481, in a ferocious reign of terror, nearly four hundred individuals were burned at the stake for heresy in the city of Seville alone.
 Throughout Castilian Andalusia, some two thousand persons were burned alive, seventeen thousand others were “reconciled,” that is, spared the death penalty but subjected to such punishments as imprisonment, confiscation of property, and debarment from all employment, public and private, Their wives and children faced destitution.”

-Isabella and Ferdinand also began a policy of forcible conversions to Christianity that infuriated the Muslim community of Granada into a revolt in 1500.
-Ferdinand and Isabella used this revolt as an excuse to void the treaty and institute a pogrom against the Moors.
+Isabella and Ferdinand also turned their unwelcome attention to the Islamic populace.
+They began a policy of forcible conversions to Christianity that infuriated the Muslim community of Granada into a revolt in 1500.
+Ferdinand and Isabella then used this revolt as an excuse to void the Treaty of Granada in its entirety and institute a pogrom against the Moors.
 Like the Jews before them, the Muslims were ordered to become Catholic, emigrate, or be killed.
 Again, there are still people who justify this ethnic cleansing because 1) it was no big deal; they converted to Christianity easy-peasy or 2) (as everyone knows) Muslims are the dangerous Other and of course you have to get rid of them if you want peace.

-After another hundred or so years of persecution, Muslims were all but eradicated from Spanish soil.
+After another hundred or so years of persecution, Muslims and Jews were all but eradicated from Spanish soil.
 Spain became a uniformly Christian country, and remains majoritively Catholic today.
-Muslims, largely do to recent immigration from Morocco and North Africa, are slightly more than 3% of the population, and less than 1% of Spaniards are Jewish.
+Muslims, largely due to recent immigration from Morocco and North Africa, are slightly more than 3% of the population, and less than 1% of Spaniards are Jewish.